hsnucnmc/winter-2022/logging.md

 <!--

-The facility represents the machine process or service that created the syslog event.
+The facility represents the machine process that created the syslog event.

 -->